 Net sales increased 15% to $127.1 billion in the third quarter, compared with $110.8 billion in third quarter 2021.

-In 2022, Amazon has increased its net sales by 15% reaching $127.1 billion in the third quarter, compared with $110.8 billion in 2021.
-As of May this year, Amazon has had over 2.4 billion visits from mobile and desktop devices, making it the most visited e-commerce property in the US..
+In 2023, Amazon has increased its net sales by 13% reaching $143.1 billion in the third quarter, compared with $127.1 billion in 2022.
+Amazon also has over 2.4 billion visits from mobile and desktop devices, making it the most visited e-commerce property in the US.

 With approximately 230 million unique monthly visitors and 200 million paying Amazon Prime members worldwide, there’s no denying that it’s now one of the leading global e-commerce giants.

 A Comprehensive Beginner Guide to Amazon Selling in 2024:

 - Chapter 1.
 Before You Start Selling on Amazon